 2. Inappropriate Links

 As your marketing campaign grows, spammers will start posting inappropriate links in the comments of posts.
-These links inevitably lead to porn, Viagra, and malware.
+These links inevitably lead to bad things.
 Many times the links posted are very discrete and appear to go to Facebook or Google.
 Fortunately social networking sites have gotten much better at finding and blocking this type of spammer from their sites.
 As a user, the report spam tab is your friend.

 Tumblr limits users to 250 posts a day and Twitter limits them to 1,000 tweets.
 While this is meant to stop spammers, it can get Average Joes in trouble if they get ahead of themselves during a campaign.
 The overuse of Twitter actually caused Cola-Cola Company to be labeled as spam.
 During the super bowl, Coca-Cola was tweeting in such volumes that they were blocked.
 This was in no way malicious or causing any harm, but due to the numbers of posts in a specific time frame they got the title.